SteveLauC/Notes/database/Database_System_Concepts/Ch16_Query_Optimization.md

    rule, we can efficiently check if this expression exists in our expression collection.

-   > The most sutupid way to do is to iterate over all the existing expressions,
+   > The most stupid way to do is to iterate over all the existing expressions,
    > then compare them.

 3. Dynamic programming